The Solopreneur’s Guide to Brand Identity: Why It’s More Than Just a Logo

 Many of our clients come to us after a layoff.
 They have decades of elite experience, but they’ve always operated under someone else’s brand.

 Taking that first step into solopreneurship is about reclaiming your power.
-Building a Brand Identity is the process of turning your expertise into a secure, professional entity that belongs to you.
+Building a brand identity is the process of turning your expertise into a secure, professional entity that belongs to you.
 You aren't just "searching for work"; you are a business with its own infrastructure.
 Prodmars provides the engine, but your brand identity is the steering wheel.

 Every Great Idea Needs a Home